v2saumb/LinuxServerConfiguration/README.md

 # alter the default permissions so that catalog user has select insert and update on all new tables created

-alter default privileges in schema public grant select, insert,update on tables to catalog;
+alter default privileges in schema public grant select, insert, update on tables to catalog;

-#alter defaust privileges so that catalog user has all privileges on the new sequences in the public schema
+#alter default privileges so that catalog user has all privileges on the new sequences in the public schema
 alter default privileges in schema public grant all on sequences to catalog;

 #Grant permission to the catalog user to access database usage stats